 Each of the types of internships available are described below.
 The work, research, and other opportunities vary per internship area, as the focus is to focus and prepare an intern on a specific career pathway.
 Facility cleanup day is every Friday when students and staff give back to the ranch to keep it running and looking great.

 The 2018 Swanton Pacific Summer Internship will be a 12-week program beginning June 18th and ending September 7th.
-Interns will be selected through the application and interview process.
+2018 summer interns are currently being selected through an interview process.

 The internship position requires enrollment through Cal Poly Extended Education.
 Further details will be provided through the application process.